thecredibleway/thecredibleway-com/docs/jesus/crediblilty/why-jesus-came.md

 At the heart of His message was the declaration that God's Kingdom had broken into the world through Him - a present spiritual reality with a future global fulfillment.

-:::note[The kingdom of God has come near]
+:::note[The Kingdom of God has come near]

 The time has come...
-The kingdom of God has come near.
+The Kingdom of God has come near.
 Repent and believe the good news!
 ([Mark 1:15](https://www.biblegateway.com/passage/?search=mk%201%3A15&version=NKJV))

 :::